lucasabuela/my_first_nn/README.md

 There's a dedicated function to download it : `download_dataset_from_internet` in `src/mnist_reader.py`.

 ## AI usage
 Through the completion of this project, AI is extensively used, and only used, to answer syntax questions or understanding and dealing with error messages.
-In particular, it is not used to write extensive portions of the code, as it would defeat the purpose of the project, i.e. learn through struggle.
+In particular, it is not used to write more than one-liners, as it would defeat the purpose of the project, i.e. learn through struggle.